Skip to content

 19. Alignment: Subtitle alignment, using numbers 1-9 to define different alignment positions.

-• Example: 2, indicating subtitles are center-aligned.
+• Example: 2, indicating the subtitles are center-aligned.

 • 1: Bottom left